luke-h1/typescript-node-starter/README.md

 # Typescript node starter

-* code I use when starting projects with Express, Node & Typescript
+* code I use for starting projects with Express, Node & Typescript